Specific Items I've Used and Recommend

 No Fireworks or Firearms

-No Skateboards, Skates, Golf Carts, ATV's, etc.
+No Skateboards, Skates, Scooter, Golf Carts, ATV's, etc.

-CAN use a motorized wheelchair or scooter if you're handicapped.
+* You CAN use a motorized wheelchair or scooter if you're handicapped.

-On the plus side, the speedway has tractor-pulled trams that run up the middle of the speedway from
+1. There are tractor-pulled trams that run up the middle of the speedway from the north end to the

-the north end to the south end, carrying people back and forth, but only
+south end, carrying people back and forth, but only on Race Day and Carb Day.

 No Drones

-Air Horns
+No Air Horns

 While they are popular at Formula 1 races, air horns are not allowed in the stands.